 Operated by Indiana University's School of Journalism, this website was created for students, teachers, researchers, professional journalists and consumers of news to help them explore ethical issues in journalism.
 It contains hundreds of cases that raise a variety of ethical problems faced by journalists.

 Looking for a textbook or an ebook for your students?
 SPLC's Law of the Student Press is an essential reference tool for any classroom, newsroom or studio where journalists are being trained.
 In layman's language, it explains how to use the law to safely gather and share information, how to defend against threats to press freedom and how to stay on the right side of copyright, libel and privacy law.

 Written and approved by the Journalism Education Association, advisers can use these standards to show administrators the various tasks and approaches they carry out in their programs.
 In the spirit of the First Amendment, the guidelines focus on the process of publishing student media, not the student product.
 The guidelines are appropriate for both high school and college-level programs.

 Both College Media Association and the Journalism Education Association operate very active email listservs that can provide wonderful information and peer support to student media advisers.
-The College Media Association listserv is intended primarily for college advisers but is open to anyone.
-Membership in CMA is not required.
+The College Media Association listserv is intended primarily for college advisers but is open to anyone with a CMA membership.
 The JEA listserv, JEAHelp, is for high school student media advisers and is only open to JEA members.

 In addition, the Columbia Scholastic Press Advisers Association (CSPAA) has useful information for high school media advisers on its website.